-In the recent high profile stock-for-stock deals, there are a limited number of transactions described by the parties as a "merger of equals," and those that use the label not only often include cosmetic provisions like joint names and split headquarters to accentuate the equality, but also include provisions addressing certain governance-related social issues - namely that the board of directors of the successor is split more evenly between the constituent companies, the roles of CEO and executive or non-executive chairman are often divided between the acquirer's CEO or chairman and the target's CEO or chairman and/or there is a clear succession plan with respect to the position of CEO or chairman.
-Just this past year saw two of the four announced "merger of equals" transactions - the Office Depot/OfficeMax and Publicis/Omincom transactions - resulting in co-CEOs leading the relevant company for a period following the closing and clear succession provisions with respect to the roles of CEO and chairman.
-Moreover, while not described by the parties as a "merger of equals", we have also observed some transactions where certain governance-related measures typical of a "merger of equals" are prevalent, such as the recent American Airlines/US Airway merger in which there is a clearly delineated succession plan with respect to the chairman of the combined company (which is discussed further below).
+In the recent high profile stock-for-stock deals, there are a limited number of transactions described by the parties as a "merger of equals," and those that use the label not only often include cosmetic provisions like joint names and split headquarters to accentuate the equality, but also include provisions addressing certain governance-related social issues - namely that the board of directors of the successor is split more evenly between the constituent companies, the roles of CEO and executive or non-executive chairman are often divided between the acquirer's CEO or chairman and the target's CEO or chairman and/or there can be a clear succession plan with respect to the position of CEO or chairman.
+Although none of the announced "merger of equals" transactions during the past year resulted in co-CEOs leading the relevant company, the roles of CEO and chairman in each of the three announced "merger of equals" transactions in 2014 were divided between the acquirer and target.
+In 2013, two of the four announced "merger of equals" transactions - the Office Depot/OfficeMax transaction and the ultimately terminated Publicis/Omincom transaction - involved co-CEOs leading the relevant company for a period following the closing and clear succession provisions with respect to the roles of CEO and chairman.
+Moreover, while not described by the parties as a "merger of equals", we have also observed some transactions where certain governance-related measures typical of a "merger of equals" are prevalent, such as the American Airlines/US Airway merger in which there is a clearly delineated succession plan with respect to the chairman of the combined company.

 While the avoidance of true "power sharing" has generally prevailed throughout the last decade, as noted above, there have been select instances of co-CEOs, and there have been instances of defined succession.
-As examples, the Sprint/Nextel transaction in 2004 and Bank of
+As examples, the Sprint/Nextel transaction in 2004 and Bank of New York/Mellon Financial transaction in 2006 included provisions for CEO succession to the role of chairman after certain periods of time.2 The Sprint/Nextel and Bank of New York/Mellon Financial governance structures were protected by requiring super-majority action by the board of directors to fire the CEO or chairman.
+While the use of CEO/chairman "defined succession" had seemed to atrophy since 2006, perhaps because of the impracticability of tying the directors' hands in leadership situations, there was a small resurgence from 2009 through 2013.3 Six deals

-In the Office Depot/OfficeMax transaction, the chairman and CEO of Office Depot and the president and CEO of OfficeMax, became co-CEOs of the combined company upon the closing of the transaction.
+1 In the Office Depot/OfficeMax transaction, the chairman and CEO of Office Depot and the president and CEO of OfficeMax, became co-CEOs of the combined company upon the closing of the transaction.
 However, shortly after the closing, the co-CEOs stepped down as an outside successor CEO was appointed.
 See a further explanation of this transaction below.